 Working with NIH and CMS, we’ve established a file request process that satisfies CMS’s rigorous criteria for data authorization and minimizes your data costs.

-With 20+ years of experience accessing and analyzing Medicare and Medicaid data for the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and congressional agencies, our resident data experts understand not only the power, complexity, and constraints of Medicare and Medicaid data but also how to organize and structure these data for wide-ranging research projects.
+With over 20 years of experience accessing and analyzing Medicare and Medicaid data for the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and congressional agencies, our resident data experts understand not only the power, complexity, and constraints of Medicare and Medicaid data but also how to organize and structure these data for wide-ranging research projects.

 Using this in-depth experience, our data experts have designed MedRIC research files to provide you with not only raw Medicare and Medicaid data but also summarized versions that facilitate longitudinal analyses.